AJenbo/DiabloGrooboAnalysis/readme.md

 ## Generating the Set of Dungeon Seeds

-Diablo uses a type of psuedo-random number generator called a [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) (LCG).
+Diablo uses a type of pseudo-random number generator called a [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) (LCG).
 The constants [^13] used by the _Diablo_ application end up defining a sequence of numbers with period 2<sup>32</sup>.
 The RNG returns values between 0 and 2<sup>32</sup>-1 where every number appears exactly once in a shuffled order and the sequence of values repeats after 2<sup>32</sup> RNG calls.

 Each dungeon seed is picked by advancing the RNG state then treating the 32 bit state as a signed integer value and transforming it into a positive integer value between 0 and 2<sup>31</sup> using the C standard library function `abs()` (yielding a 31 bit seed[^14]).
 The end result is a 16-value wide "window" of the sequence of numbers immediately after the initial RNG state.